Publications

 Ten Social Dimensions of Conversations and Relationships

-Published in Proceedings of The Web Conference 2020 (WWW 2020), 2020
+Proceedings of The Web Conference (WWW), 2020

 In this paper, based on 10 different social dimensions built on several literature, we collected crowdsourced data and trained classifiers for extracting social dimensions from textual conversation data.
 We used our models to examine the existence of different dimensions in various datasets of text conversations, and how they relate to actual community-wide or societal outcomes.